-Boilers #1-3 are subject to the National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources, 40 C.F.R.
+Boilers #3 and #4 both fire only gaseous fuel and are therefore not subject to the National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers Area Sources, 40 C.F.R.
 Part 63, Subpart JJJJJJ.
-The units are considered existing oil boilers rated less than 10 MMBtu/hr.
 [40 C.F.R. §§63.11193 and 63.11195]

-If RFGH switch to firing natural gas in the boilers as the primary fuel, they may be exempt from this rule.
 Gas-fired boilers are exempt from 40 C.F.R.
 Part 63, Subpart JJJJJJ.
 However, boilers which fire fuel oil are not.
 A "gas-fired boiler" is defined as any boiler that burns gaseous fuels not combined with any solid fuels and burns liquid fuel only during periods of gas curtailment, gas supply interruption, startups, or periodic testing on liquid fuel.
 Periodic testing of liquid fuel shall not exceed a combined total of 48 hours during any calendar year.
 [40 C.F.R. § 63.11237]